top of page

 Research

-Our group draws diverse tools from control, optimization, economics, and machine learning to enable advanced applications for the development of sustainable Smart Cities.
+Our group draws diverse tools from control, optimization, machine learning, and economics to enable advanced applications for the development of sustainable Smart Cities.
 Specifically, our recent research focuses on (a) the design and analysis of intelligent transportation systems; (b) the economic operations of modern smart grids with deep penetration of renewable energy; and (c) the integration between distinct urban infrastructure systems for synergistic operation.
 Overall, my research interest can be summarized into the following themes:

 Selected Projects: